 The Syncplicity support for Active Directory (AD) / LDAP single sign-on (SSO) is built on top of the industry-standard SAML 2.0 protocol.
 This widely supported protocol enables federated authentication between SaaS applications, like Syncplicity, and directory systems, like Active Directory and LDAP.

-In this article we cover an example of how to configure Microsoft Active Directory to work with Syncplicity authentication for SSO.
-The instructions here to configure Microsoft Active Directory Federation Services (ADFS) compliments the article Configuring single sign-on.
+This topic provides an example of how to configure Microsoft Active Directory to work with Syncplicity authentication for SSO.
+The following instructions on how to configure Microsoft Active Directory Federation Services (ADFS) can be used with the Configuring single sign-on information.